dsmHack/here-to-help-api/Readme.md

 ## How to run the app:
 *(We're assuming docker is installed...)*

-run this from the root directory of the project: `mvn clean package && docker-compose up`
+run this from the root directory of the project: `mvn clean package && docker-compose up -d`